 " Citing a lack of cardiovascular benefit, the FDA is taking the unusual step of withdrawing approvals it had previously given for use of niacin and fenofibric acid with statins to treat high cholesterol.

-PRIFTIN (rifapentine) ® is indicated for the treatment of pulmonary tuberculosis caused by Mycobacterium tuberculosis.
-PRIFTIN (rifapentine) must always be used in combination with one or more antituberculosis drugs to which the isolate is susceptible depending on the phase of treatment [See DOSAGE AND ADMINISTRATION and Clinical Studies].
+PRIFTIN® (rifapentine) is indicated in adults and children 12 years and older for the treatment of active pulmonary tuberculosis (TB) caused by Mycobacterium tuberculosis.
+PRIFTIN must always be used in combination with one or more antituberculosis (anti-TB) drugs to which the isolate is susceptible [see DOSAGE AND ADMINISTRATION and Clinical Studies].

 Limitations of Use

-PRIFTIN (rifapentine) should not be used as a once weekly Continuation Phase regimen in combination with isoniazid in HIV seropositive patients with pulmonary tuberculosis because of a higher rate of failure and/or relapse documented with the presence of rifampin-resistant organisms [see WARNINGS AND PRECAUTIONS and Clinical Studies].
+PRIFTIN should not be used once-weekly in the continuation phase regimen in combination with isoniazid (INH) in HIV-infected patients with active pulmonary tuberculosis because of a higher rate of failure and/or relapse with rifampin (RIF)-resistant organisms [see WARNINGS AND PRECAUTIONS and Clinical Studies].

-PRIFTIN (rifapentine) has not been studied as part of the Initial Phase treatment regimen in HIV seropositive patients with pulmonary tuberculosis.
+PRIFTIN has not been studied as part of the initial phase treatment regimen in HIV-infected patients with active pulmonary tuberculosis.

 DOSAGE AND ADMINISTRATION

 Dosage In Active Pulmonary Tuberculosis